ByteByBuoyant/Playcafe/README.md

 # PlayCafe
+PlayCafe is a modern full-stack board game café website where users can explore games, book tables, discover upcoming events, and enjoy a seamless, responsive experience built with the MERN stack.

 A modern board game café website built to provide users with an engaging experience for discovering games, booking tables, and exploring events.